gfranko/gfranko.github.com/source/_posts/2012-09-18-backbone-dot-validateall-plugin.markdown

 comments: true
 categories: [JavaScript, Backbone.js]
 description: "Backbone.js plugin that provides an option to only validate Model properties that are currently being set or saved"
 keywords: "Greg Franko, Backbone.js, Backbone.js validateAll"
+cover: "/images/backbone.png"
 ---

 **[Backbone.validateAll](https://github.com/gfranko/Backbone.validateAll)** is a small Backbone.js plugin that provides an option to only validate Model properties that are currently being set or saved.